Schaeffler (UK) Ltd,

 West Midlands B76 1AP

 Fax +44 121 313 0080

 SCHAEFFLER (UK) LTD, SUTTON COLDFIELD

-For more information, please call the Marketing Department on 0121 313 5870.
-Alternatively, email email@example.com.
+For more information on Schaeffler’s range of driven linear units, including linear actuators and tables, please call Schaeffler UK’s Marketing Department on 0121 313 5870.
+Alternatively, email firstname.lastname@example.org.